afozbek/100-days-of-code/r1-log.md

 # R1D94

 Today I started to learn how to do routing in Vue.js applications.
 I also looked new Vue CLI & axios.

+# R1D95

+Today I learned how Vuex work in Vue.js applications.
+Previous we worked on event bus to reflect the changed state to other components.
+With Vuex this change!